+to ensure that —

-4.6.5.2 Petroleum products are to be stored and handled in accordance with the Flammable Liquids Regulations 10 issued by the Mines Department 9 and in addition shall comply with the following —
+(a) the petroleum products are stored and handled in accordance with the Dangerous Goods Storage Regulations; and

-(a) no underground tanks are to be situated within a prohibited zone or within 100 metres of the centre line of any watercourse;
+(b) no underground storage or handling system is situated within a prohibited zone or within 100 m of the centre line of any watercourse; and

-(b) every underground tank shall be installed in an impervious containment structure or membrane approved by the Commission 3 that is capable of preventing any leakage from the tank;

-(c) any bunds or compounds on any premises licensed under the Flammable Liquids Regulations 10 shall be constructed with walls and floor impervious to the flow of petroleum products to the approval of the Commission 3;

-(d) any additional conditions that the Commission 3 may deem necessary.
+(c) no underground storage or handling system is constructed without the prior written approval of the CEO; and

+(d) each underground storage or handling system is designed, installed, operated and maintained so that it does not leak; and

+(e) any conditions set out in a written notice given to the person by the CEO are complied with.

+4.6.5.2 A person storing petroleum products on premises that are not the subject of a licence granted under the Dangerous Goods Storage Regulations regulation 32 is to —

-4.6.5.3 Any person storing petroleum products on unlicensed premises are to take all precautions necessary to prevent spillage of petroleum products onto the ground.
+(a) take all precautions necessary to prevent spillage of petroleum products onto the ground; and

+(b) comply with any requirement of the CEO to install containment structures on the premises.

+[4.6.5.3 deleted]

 [By-law 4.6 amended in Gazette 29 Dec 1995 p.
 6321 and 6325; 18 Mar 2011 p.
-928.]
+928; 21 Apr 2011 p.
+1476-7.]

 4.7 Protection of water from turbidity

-4.7.1 No person or corporation shall clear any portion of the catchment area or commence any excavation or any construction, alteration or diversion of roads without first obtaining the approval of the Commission 3 in writing.
-This approval may be given subject to any conditions that the Commission 3 deems necessary.
+4.7.1 No person shall clear any portion of the catchment area or commence any excavation or any construction, alteration or diversion of roads in the catchment area without the prior written approval of the CEO.